 Participants in the watershed discussions:

-Cascade Land Conservancy, WA Department of Transportation, US Fish and Wildlife Service, American Forest Resources Council, Kittitas Conservation Trust, Kittitas Conservation District, Kittitas Audubon Society, WA Department of Ecology, Conservation Northwest, WA Snowmobile Association, North Cascades Conservation Council, WA Dept. of Fish and Wildlife Service, Grizzly Bear Outreach Project, The Nature Conservancy, US Forest Service, Mid Columbia Fisheries Enhancement Group, WA Water Trust, and Yakama Tribes
+Forterra, Washington State Department of Transportation, U.S. Fish and Wildlife Service, American Forest Resources Council, Kittitas Conservation Trust, Kittitas Conservation District, Kittitas Audubon Society, WA Department of Ecology, Conservation Northwest, Washington Snowmobile Association, North Cascades Conservation Council, Washington Department of Fish and Wildlife, Grizzly Bear Outreach Project, The Nature Conservancy, U.S. Forest Service, Mid Columbia Fisheries Enhancement Group, Washington Water Trust, and Yakama Nation.